thverney-dozo/Philosophers/README.md

 # Philosophers

-Differentimplementations of the dining philosopher's problem.
+Different implementations of the dining philosopher's problem.

 ## philo_one
 philosophers with threads and mutex